 - The Investigator(s) will make reasonable attempts to interview any witnesses (or other parties) identified by the Complainant(s), Respondent(s), or relevant documents who may have any relevant information regarding the case.**

 - The Investigator(s) will review any additional documentary evidence submitted by the Complainant(s), Respondent(s), or witnesses.

 - The Investigator(s) will gather and assess any other relevant evidence available to the College.

 - After reviewing any witness statements, documentary evidence and other relevant evidence, the Investigator(s) will, if applicable and possible, conduct follow-up interviews with the Complainant(s), Respondent(s), and witnesses.

 - At the conclusion of the investigation, the Investigator(s) will submit a report summarizing all information obtained by the Investigator(s).
 The report will not contain conclusions of whether the Respondent(s) did or did not violate the Code of Community Standards, however it will contain a recommendation on Resolution option.

 **Participation by the Complainant or any witness in an investigation is welcomed but not required.
 The failure of a Complainant or witness to participate may impair the ability of the College to fully investigate the report.
-Information provided by any party participating in an investigation will be handled with sensitivity and privacy that is in compliance with the Federal Educational Rights and Privacy Act (FERPA).
+Information provided by any party participating in an investigation will be handled with sensitivity and privacy that is in compliance with the Family Educational Rights and Privacy Act (FERPA).